 The soundtrack was executively produced by Margot Robbie, meaning that every song has her personal approval.
 The film’s soundtrack features 15 incredible songs by some of the most iconic women in the music industry.
 The music perfectly embodies the badass nature of the characters and amplifies every single action sequence leaving the audience feeling empowered and energized.

 Every moment in this film is intoxicatingly fun and amusing.
-It is so evident that the cast and crew had an amazing time crafting this film into the entertaining extravaganza it is.
+It is so evident that the cast and crew had an amazing time crafting this film into the entertaining extravaganza that it is.
 This film will continue paving the way for strong female-made blockbusters.
 Every character has so much personality and the film will leave you wanting more.
 This film epitomizes fun and is absolute brilliance in every way, I personally cannot wait to see where they choose to take these characters next.

 This is without a doubt one of the must-see films of the year that is filled to the brim with stylish and superb filmmaking, thrilling action, engaging characters as well as a brilliantly catchy soundtrack.